cas-bioinf/rboAnalyzer/docs/help.md

   being the `.html`.
 - html
     Stand-alone web page containing estimated full-length sequences and predicted secondary structures.
-    If internet connection is avalible, it can be used to view respective genome loci for each BLAST HSP using NCBI SeqViewer.
+    If internet connection is available, it can be used to view respective genome loci for each BLAST HSP using NCBI SeqViewer.
 - json
     Json-readable rboAnalyzer output (contains all data).